 Applicants can also search the TRB Research Needs database for possible subject areas.
-In addition, an earlier report released by the Airport Cooperative Research Program, “Research Results Digest 5: Current and Emerging Issues Facing the Airport Industry,” outlines areas of interest that might suggest possible topics for research papers.
+In addition, a resent report published by the Airport Cooperative Research Program Research Results Digest 20: Taking Inventory of ACRP Research and the Next Challenges Facing the Airport Industry explores the ACRP’s processes, guidance, and research results.
+The report also examines ACRP’s outreach to the airport industry.
+An earlier report released by the Airport Cooperative Research Program, “Research Results Digest 5: Current and Emerging Issues Facing the Airport Industry,” outlines areas of interest that might suggest possible topics for research papers.

 The Graduate Research Award Program on Public-Sector Aviation Issues will award up to 10 highly qualified applicants, selected by an ACRP panel of experts, a stipend of $10,000 each for successful completion of a research paper on a subject chosen by the candidate within the framework of the program’s purpose.
 Payments will be divided into four installments during the research, with the final payment contingent on completion and acceptance of the paper by the panel.

 The research papers produced under this program will be eligible for presentation at the Transportation Research Board’s Annual Meeting, held in January in Washington, D.C.
 This meeting is an international meeting attracting more than 10,000 transportation leaders from the United States and abroad, representing state, local, and federal agencies as well as private consultants, educational institutions, and many other institutions sharing an interest in transportation-related issues and research findings.